 - 1. The "W" prefix is not included on the part marking. - 2.
+Only the 2nd letter is used for the part marking; WSON package type ZP is not used for the part marking. - 3.
 Standard bulk shipments are in Tube (shape E).
-Please specify alternate packing method, such as Tape and Reel (shape T) or Tray (shape S), when placing orders. - 3.
-For shipments with OTP feature enabled, please contact Winbond. - 4.
-Only the 2nd letter is used for the part marking.
-WSON package type ZP is not used for the part marking.
-USON package type UX has special top marking due to size limitation.
+Please specify alternate packing method, such as Tape and Reel (shape T) or Tray (shape S), when placing orders. - 4.
+For special option Q devices, QE bit may be reset to 0 if Write Status Register command is only followed by 8-bit data (Status Register-1). - 5.
+For shipments with OTP feature enabled devices (P), please contact Winbond

-10.9 Valid Part Numbers and Top Side Marking
+10.1 Valid Part Numbers and Top Side Marking

-The following table provides the valid part numbers for the W25Q80DV SpiFlash Memory.
+The following table provides the valid part numbers for the W25Q16DV SpiFlash Memory.
 Please contact Winbond for specific availability by density and package type.
 Winbond SpiFlash memories use an 12-digit Product Number for ordering.
 However, due to limited space, the Top Side Marking on all packages use an abbreviated 10-digit number.